palantirnet/federated-search-demo/README.md

 3. You will be prompted for the administration password on your host machine
 4. Log in to the virtual machine (the VM): `vagrant ssh`
 5. Build, install, and enable demo content: `phing build install install-d7`
+6. Build the `/src` directory and symlink modules there to make development easier: `phing init`
-6. Visit your D8 site at [federated-search-demo.local](http://federated-search-demo.local)
+7. Visit your D8 site at [federated-search-demo.local](http://federated-search-demo.local)
-7. Visit your D7 site at [federated-search-demo.d7.local](http://federated-search-demo.d7.local)
+8. Visit your D7 site at [federated-search-demo.d7.local](http://federated-search-demo.d7.local)

 ## How do I work on this?